Learning Generalized Diffusions using an Energetic Variational Approach: Numerical Examples

+To illustrate this observation, we aim to learn a triple-well potential $\psi$ using the training data at different time instances, with the noise intensity $\sigma^2(x)=\left[1+\frac{1}{2}\cos(3x+\frac{1}{2})\right]^2$ provided.
 The training data are obtained by solving the Fokker-Planck equation \eqref{eqn:FPE_generalizedDiff} using a similar setting of the previous example and the observation time step size is still chosen as $\delta t = 5\Delta t$.
-Figure~\ref{fig:density_triple-well_potential_energy} shows the evolution of the free energy.
-Figure~\ref{fig:density_triple-well_potential_t=20} shows the learned triple-well potential using data from $20$ groups at time $t=20$ (unsteady state in this case), while Figure~\ref{fig:density_triple-well_potential_t=200} shows the learned triple-well potential using data from $1$ group at time $t=200$ (steady state).
-For the latter, we trained for $50000$ epochs due to the limited data ($1$ group), compared to the former, which used data from $20$ groups.
-As we can see, both sets of training data are able to learn the triple-well potential, but the latter is more accurate than the former because it avoids the ill-posedness problem.
+Figure~\ref{fig:energy} shows the evolution of the free energy $E$.
+Figure~\ref{fig:unsteady-steady_potential} shows the learned triple-well potentials using one group ($M=1$) of training data at time $t=20$ (unsteady state in this case) and using one group at time $t=200$ (steady state) compared with the ground truth.
+The results indicate that the triple-well potential can be learned from either set of training data, but the latter is more accurate than the former because it avoids the ill-posedness of the problem.

 \end{example}